1. Home Security

 Lock doors

-In most burglaries the offender/s gain entry through a door.
-You should always lock your doors when you leave the house out or go to bed, making a burglar’s chance of entering your home much more difficult.
-Don’t forget to lock your shed, garage and any side and/or back gate.
+In most burglaries the offender gains entry through a door.
+Always lock your doors when you leave the house or go to bed.
+Don’t forget to lock your shed, garage and any side or back gate.

 Lock windows

-Where window locks are fitted, keep the keys safe as it’s residents’ responsibility to replace these.
-Lock windows when not in use, even if you are in for the evening and especially when you are leaving the house or going to bed.
+Where window locks are fitted, keep the keys safe as it’s the residents’ responsibility to replace these.
+Make sure to lock windows when not in use, even if you are in for the evening and especially when you leave the house or go to bed.

 Lights on

 Most burglaries take place between 6pm and 6am.
-Leaving the lights on when you go out in the evening will make people think someone is at home, and reduce the chance of a potential break in.
-Consider leaving lights on a timer, leaving the radio playing and ensuring valuables are out of sight.
+Leaving the lights on when you go out in the evening will make opportunistic burglars think someone is at home, and reduce the chances of a break in.
+Consider leaving lights on a timer or leaving the radio playing, and always ensure valuables are kept out of sight.

 Install alarms

-A home without a security system is 300% more likely to be burgled.
-Installing an alarm in a place where it can be easily seen is a good way of keeping yourself safe.
+A home without a security system is 300 per cent more likely to be burgled.
+Installing an alarm in a place where it can be easily seen is a good way of keeping your home safe.
 An alarm will alert neighbours of a potential break in, giving you peace of mind while you are away from home.

 Hide keys